dsamin/catch-game/README.md

-# 🍎 Jayden's Catch Game 🎮
+# 🍎 Jaden Rio's Catch Game 🎮

-Jayden's Catch Game is a fun and interactive web game where Jayden catches falling objects while avoiding bad ones.
-The game encourages Jayden with positive messages and challenges him with increasing difficulty.
+Jaden Rio's Catch Game is a fun and interactive web game where Jaden Rio catches falling objects while avoiding bad ones.
+The game encourages Jaden Rio with positive messages and challenges him with increasing difficulty.

 ## 🚀 Features
 - 🏆 **Catch Fruits**: Move the basket left and right to catch falling apples.
 - ⚠️ **Avoid Bad Objects**: Stay away from obstacles that reduce your score.
 - 🌟 **Bonus Objects**: Catch golden stars for extra points!
 - ⏳ **Timer-Based Challenge**: The game ends when the timer runs out.
-- 🎉 **Encouraging Messages**: Motivational messages appear as Jayden progresses.
+- 🎉 **Encouraging Messages**: Motivational messages appear as Jaden Rio progresses.

 ## 📌 How to Play
 1. Use the **left** and **right arrow keys** to move the basket.